doug-harriman/electroplating-stirrer/EE/servo-control-module/CAM/readme.md

         * `F` - Z-probe speed, don't go lower than 20 (mm/sec).
         * `D` - Grid spacing.
 Defaults to 10 (mm).

+## Soldermask & Silkscreen

+Intended process is to apply two layers of soldermask/ink to the PCB, then use my UV laser to ablate the areas that I don't want filled in.
+Overall technique from: https://www.youtube.com/watch?v=NuJlgw7E7vg.
+Essentially:

+1. Lay down & cure the base soldermask (color of choice)
+2. Ablate soldermask in areas where you want silkscreen.
+3. Apply white ink/soldermask & cure
+4. Ablate solder pads.

+### Software Tooling

+While FlatCAM is a very impressive piece of Python GUI software, it's cumbersome to have to do a lot of manual stuff.
+Per above, `PCB2GCODE` does a great job with the isolation routing, edge routing and drilling G-code file generation.
+Once you've properly parameterized your system, it's a two second opeation to go from Gerber to G-Code.
+Looking to add in the next steps in that tooling for laser ablation paths.

+We need to go from Gerber to G-Code.
+It looks like there are high quality, maintained Python modules to get us there via:
+1. Convert Gerber to SVG with [Gerbonara](https://gerbolyze.gitlab.io/gerbonara/#).
+2. Convert SVG to G-Code with [SvgToGcode](https://github.com/johannesnoordanus/SvgToGcode).
+Note that this is a fork of another version of the same file.
+It seems unlikely the recommended `pip install` command will install the maintained fork, so I intend to pull a copy via `git` and install via `pip -e <path to source>`.